 After gathering data to improve the app for seven months, Caresi was released in the Apple App Store in October 2016.
-The app is now available for SCCA breast cancer and leukemia patients with iOS devices (iPhones, iPods and iPads) and SCCA patients at Northwest Hospital.
+The app is now available for SCCA breast cancer, leukemia and multiple myeloma patients with iOS devices (iPhones, iPods and iPads) and SCCA patients at Northwest Hospital.
 Support for more disease types is in development and will be released soon.
 Since last October, users have entered 1,100 symptom trackers, taken 251 notes and viewed the “patient schedule” more than 9,000 times.

 Patients have told us they depend on Caresi for all of their appointments and care, that they love being able to record their conversations with their doctors and that they appreciate not having to carry around stacks of paper.

 Dave and Brandon have committed to keep building and improving Caresi, and they remain laser-focused on improving population health, enhancing the patient experience and seeing if the app’s trackers can help avoid complications.